Self Deprecation: Live-Action TV

 Shawn: You said you never had the opportunity to visit me while I was working a real job, and now I have a real job!

 Henry: Acting is not a real job, Shawn.
 I mean, how much attention do you need?

-On Game of Thrones, Olenna Tyrell notes that her families coat of arms (a rose) is lame and nothing like the Starks(direwolf) or Greyjoys(kraken).
-And their motto "Growing Strong" is dull compared to "Winter Is Coming" or "We Do Not Sow".
+- On Game of Thrones, Olenna Tyrell notes that her family's coat of arms (a rose) is lame and nothing like the Starks' (direwolf) or Greyjoys' (kraken).
+And their motto, "Growing Strong", is dull compared to "Winter Is Coming" or "We Do Not Sow".

 - Castle wants to travel to Montreal alone to investigate his recent two-month-long disappearance; Beckett insists that it might be too dangerous.
 Castle (played by Canadian Nathan Fillion) responds with "It's Canada!
 How dangerous could it be?" to fellow Canadian Stana Katic.